DanielTataev/DanielTataev/README.md

 # 🌟 Data and Marketing Analyst with diverse experience.

+Here are a few examples of work I have done int the past:

 ### Collect 📊
 With a background in **marketing** and **insurance**, I possess both theoretical and practical knowledge in competitor research and financial assessment.
 I have experience in data collection and management using tools such as **Azure Data Lake**, **Google BigQuery**